CocodriloCAD/Cocodrilo/validatation/Readme.md

 As the default parameters are the parameters of the clamped plate of the example, only n, the number of particles per element, must be adapted.
 The default value of n is 3 (corresponding to a triangular mesh), but here a quadrilateral mesh is used.
 Therefore, we increase the number of particles per element increased to 4.

-#### 3.4 Define a Dirichlet boundary condition
+#### 3.4 Loads
+The structure is only loaded by its dead load.
+This is considered automatically.
+Hence, no further steps to model the loads are necessary in this example.

-### 6) Background domain
+### 4) Background domain
 Although we haven't added any boundary conditions for the body domain yet, we will proceed with the background domain.
 The boundary conditions of the problem will be added in the last step, as they are imposed on the background mesh.
 For that purpose, of course, a background mesh has to be created beforehand.
 Therefore, we will continue with the background domain now.
-We start by adding a *FEM* model to the canvas (see fig. XX).
-You can find it in the **Models** section of *Cocodrilo*.
-Moreover, add as previiously shown, a mesh plane (*MPlane*) field to mesh the background domain to the canvas.
-Connect the *MPM*, *FEM* and *MPlane* fields as shown below in fig. XX.
+We start by adding a *FEM*-model field to the canvas (see Figure XX).
+You can find it in the *Models* tab of *Cocodrilo*.
+Moreover, add as previously shown, a mesh plane (*MPlane*) field for meshing the background domain to the canvas.
+Connect the *MPM*, *FEM* and *MPlane* fields as shown below in Figure 15.

 <p align="center" width="100%">
     <img width="80%" src="https://user-images.githubusercontent.com/51473791/224546430-0432ddc0-15a1-4938-b733-99691c7a07ef.jpg">
     <br>
-    <em>Figure XX: FEM-model and MPlane for background domain are present on canvas.</em>
+    <em>Figure 15: FEM-model and MPlane for background domain are present on canvas.</em>
 </p>

-To create a background domain and a background mesh, we proceed analogously as in section (Link to mesh generation).
-Firstly, we right click on the *MPlane* field and click afterwards *Set on rectangle* in the appearing menu.
-Then the GUI of Rhino should appear.
+To create a background domain and a background mesh, we proceed analogously as in Section [3.2](https://github.com/CocodriloCAD/Cocodrilo/blob/MPM_GH/validatation/Readme.md#32-definition-of--the-mesh).
+Firstly, we right click on the *MPlane* field and click afterwards *Set on rectangle* in the appearing menu (see Figure 12).
+Then the GUI of Rhino should appear (see Figure 13).
 Here we enter, as done previously, the coordinates of the rectangle that will be the background domain.
-Now we enter:
+We use the following values:

 - Point 1: 0.0,0.0
 - Point 2: 2.0,0.0
 - Point 3: 2.0,2.0

 After entering the three points and confirming with "enter", the Rhino GUI will close again.
-If you reopen it (by clicking again on set on rectangle), the created rectangles should look the following way in the topview:
+If you reopen it (by clicking again on set on rectangle), the created rectangles should look as shown in Figure 16 in the topview:

 <p align="center" width="100%">
     <img width="50%" src="https://user-images.githubusercontent.com/51473791/224571659-2ede6755-fa40-40b0-b6f1-aa4ba4c5ad4d.jpg">
     <br>
-    <em>Figure XX: Support Icon in Cocodrilo-menu</em>
+    <em>Figure 16: topview of the body and background rectangles</em>

 </p>

-To obtain a quadrilateral mesh with elements with an edge length of 0.2m, we have to set *W* (number of faces along x-direction) and *H* (number of faces along y-direction) to 10.
-Now we set up a background mesh.
+To obtain a quadrilateral background mesh with elements with an edge length of 0.2 m, we have to set *W* (number of faces along x-direction) and *H* (number of faces along y-direction) to 10.
+Thus we created the background mesh.

 ### 8) Boundary Conditions